-Now you are ready to export your first database.
-Since you have database credential stored in the application configuration you can use the following command to export database:
+Now, you are ready to export your first database.
+Since you have the database credentials stored in the application configuration, you can use the following command to export database:

 Database file will be exported to the directory you specified before.
 Very useful option is that you can add message to your export.
 This way you have a description associated with the database, so you know why you exported it.
 Message is an optional argument, so you can omit it.
 You can see all your exports if you use the log command.

 Each export has a unique ID.
 This is used later, when you want to import a specific database.
 You can also search and filter log to find exactly what you want.
 Now lets say that your experiment failed, and that your database needs to be restored.
 You can do this just as easy.
 Use the following command:

 This will import the last exported version of the "dev_goran_cloud" database.
 If you want to import some other version of this database, you can specify its export log ID:

 You don't have to enter all those characters.
 First five characters are enough: